Madhav-Malhotra/multi-search-dropdowns/documentation.md

 - `sectionOrder (type: number)`: a number greater than 0 is required.
   - Think of this as the index of a section in an array.
 The 0th section will be shown first, then the 1st section, then the 2nd, and so on.
   - Before the next section is shown, the user must pick a value for a dropdown in the last section.
-  - Duplicate values mean that multiple sections will show at the same time.
-This is equivalent to default behaviour (no form section logic is applied).
+  - Duplicate section indices mean that multiple sections will show at the same time.
+    - Setting all sectionOrder fields to 0 immediately shows all sections  (no conditional display logic).
 - `dropIDs (type: array)`: 1+ unique string values are required.
 The number of strings determine the number of dropdowns.
 They will set the ids of the divs housing each dropdown.
 - `dropTitles (type: array)`: 1+ string values are required.
 The length of this array must be the same as `dropIDs`.
 Each string will set the label of each dropdown.
 - `dropOrder (type: array)`: 1+ number values greater than 0 are required.
 The length of this array must be the same as `dropIDs`.
   - Think of this as the index of a dropdown in an array.
 The 0th dropdown will be shown first, then the 1st dropdown, then the 2nd, and so on.
   - Before the next dropdown is shown, the user must pick a value for the current dropdowns.
   - Duplicate values mean that multiple dropdowns will show at the same time.
-This is equivalent to default behaviour (no form section logic is applied).
+    - Setting all dropOrder fields to 0 immediately shows all sections  (no conditional display logic).
 - `dropOptions (type: array of arrays)`: this array must contain 1+ nested subarrays.
 The length of this array must be the same as `dropIDs`.
   - The array has a nested subarray for each dropdown.
 Each nested subarray contains strings showing dropdown options.
 - `dropMulti (type: array)`: 1+ boolean values are required.
 The length of this array must be the same as `dropIDs`.
 Each boolean will determine if multiple selections are allowed in each dropdown.